StackVista/stackstate-docs/configure/opentelemetry/manual-instrumentation/merging.md

 Now let's see the result after merging our child component with the pre-existing StackState component.

 Let's look at the `identifiers` and `labels` again.
-As you can see in the image below the `identifiers` stayed the same but the `labels` merged, This StackState component now contain the values from both.
+As you can see in the image below the `identifiers` stayed the same but the `labels` merged, This StackState merged component now contain the values from both.

 ![Topology Perspective - Labels and Identifiers After Merge](../../../.gitbook/assets/otel_after_merge_labels.png)